timconseevable/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies
 * WordPress
+* PHP (for WP plugin)
+* PayPal APIs
 * HTML
 * CSS
-* Javascript
+* Javascript?
 * C# or Python ?

 ### What I'll Have to Learn
-The project will likely utilize WordPress as the current website is already using that.
+The project will likely utilize WordPress as the current website is already using that, and I will probably have to write a new WP plugin.
+I will need to learn some PHP in order to do that.
-PayPal API will be used to handle payment of membership dues and verify active membership.
+PayPal APIs will be used to handle payment of membership dues and verify active membership.
 Some Javascript, Python or C# may be required to execute features, but I have no idea yet.